Moseley v. V Secret Catalogue, Inc.: Background

 In 1998 a weekly publication distributed to residents at Fort Knox, Kentucky, contained an ad for the grand opening of a store called Victor's Secret that was owned by Victor and Cathy Moseley which sold lingerie and adult novelties and gifts.
 An army colonel who saw the ad was offended by what he perceived to be an attempt to use a reputable company's trademark to sell "unwholesome, tawdry merchandise" and contacted Victoria's Secret, which then requested the Moseleys to immediately discontinue the use of the name Victor's Secret and "any variations thereof."
 In response the Moseleys changed the name of the store to Victor's Little Secret.
 Unsatisfied with this name change, Victoria's Secret filed suit in the District Court for the Western District of Kentucky alleging, among other claims, a violation of the FTDA.
 The district court, noting that Moseleys did not dispute that the trademark was famous, found in an unpublished opinion that the two names were sufficiently similar to cause dilution and that the Victor's Secret mark diluted the Victoria's Secret mark through its tarnishing effect.
 The court prohibited the Moseleys from using the Victor's Little Secret name because it tarnished the Victoria's Secret trademark.

 The Sixth Circuit Circuit Court of Appeals affirmed the lower court decision, but noted that after the district court's decision the circuit court had adopted standards for determining dilution under the FTDA based on a test accepted in a Second Circuit case.
-Under this test, the circuit court determined that it was not necessary to establish that any economic harm had occurred as a result of the dilution.
-The circuit court in its opinion considered and rejected a Fourth Circuit case which held that proof of actual economic damages was necessary for a trademark dilution claim to prevail under the FTDA.
+Under this test, the Sixth Circuit Court determined that it was not necessary to establish that any economic harm had occurred as a result of the dilution.
+The Sixth Circuit Court in its opinion considered and rejected a Fourth Circuit case which held that proof of actual economic damages was necessary for a trademark dilution claim to prevail under the FTDA.
 Because of the difference between the circuits on this issue, the Supreme Court granted certiorari to resolve the legal conflict.